 - Several multimedia resources that can be utilized for teaching through their website.
 Examples of the resources include PBS, Discovery, NBC Learn, and Teachingbooks.net. - Maintains a library at the Mexico campus consisting of about 130 books pertaining to science, math, health, nursing, and CTE content. - Access to OPALS, an on-line database that allows access to over 12,000 e-books and various articles. - Access to professional journals in which a hardcopy can be sent to the student or teacher upon request.
-Digital copies of journals and periodicals are available through the library search system - Research assistance and library help is provided by CiTi staff during these hours: Monday Friday 8:00 AM 4:00 PM - Research Assistance and Library Help Services:

-o Phone: 315-963-4279
+Digital copies of journals and periodicals are available through the library search system - Access to NOVELny can be found on the virtual CiTi BOCES library.
+NOVELny connects New Yorkers to 21st century information.
+NOVELny is supported with temporary federal Library Services and Technology Act funds.
+Resources in this portal are available to all New Yorkers without a password if one is in New York State.
+NOVELny is an online library of hundreds of magazines, newspapers, maps, charts, research, and reference books that are available to every New Yorker, free of charge. - Research Assistance and Library Help Services: - o Allison Comes (Certified LMS).
+315-433-2665; acomes@ocmboces.org - Karen Washer (Senior Typist Student Programs) Kwasher@citiboces.org